Quantum TBA for refined BPS indices: Refinement and non-commutativity

 Before we proceed, we have to resolve an ambiguity appearing in the perturbative solution \eqref{expXref}.
 It arises every time when $\arg (Z_{\gamma_{k-1}})=\arg (Z_{\gamma_k})$.
 In such case the BPS rays $\ell_{\gamma_{k-1}}$ and $\ell_{\gamma_k}$ overlap so that the integration contour for $t_k$ goes through the pole of $\Kr_{k-1,k}$.
 Note that this problem does not arise in the unrefined case because, at generic point of the moduli space, the phases of the central charges align only for charges with vanishing pairing $\langle\gamma_{k-1},\gamma_k\rangle$ and all kernels $K_{ij}$ defined in section \ref{sec-TBA} have residues at the poles proportional to $\gamma_{ij}$.
-To resolve the ambiguity, we postulate that the r.h.s. of \eqref{inteqH-star} at $t_0\in\ell_{\gamma_0}$ is defined by means of a symmetric prescription, i.e. for $\gamma_1\in \Gamma_0 \equiv \Gamma_{\ell_{\gamma_0}}$ we take \be \int_{\ell_{\gamma_1}}=\hf\,\lim_{\eps\to 0}\(\int_{e^{\I\eps}\ell_{\gamma_0}}+\int_{e^{-\I\eps}\ell_{\gamma_0}}\). \ee Then a similar symmetric prescription should be used in \eqref{expXref}.
+To resolve the ambiguity, we postulate\footnote{In fact, the prescription \eqref{sym-prescr} follows from the derivation of the potential $\Wr$, playing the role of the refined version of the instanton generating potential in Setup 3, from a modular generalized theta series expansion \cite{Alexandrov:2019rth}, and it is also implicitly used in the derivation of the properties of $\Wr$, mentioned below \eqref{Wref}, in Setup 1 \cite{Alexandrov:2021wxu} where symmetrization plays a crucial role.
+Any other prescription would spoil these properties as well as the solution of the quantum RH problem presented below.} that the r.h.s. of \eqref{inteqH-star} at $t_0\in\ell_{\gamma_0}$ is defined by means of a symmetric prescription, i.e. for $\gamma_1\in \Gamma_0 \equiv \Gamma_{\ell_{\gamma_0}}$ we take \be \int_{\ell_{\gamma_1}}=\hf\,\lim_{\eps\to 0}\(\int_{e^{\I\eps}\ell_{\gamma_0}}+\int_{e^{-\I\eps}\ell_{\gamma_0}}\). \ee Then a similar symmetric prescription should be used in \eqref{expXref}.
 The only difference is that now any number of consecutive integrals can be along the same contour.
 In such case one should first regularize by moving all contours apart from each other and then symmetrize over their relative ordering in the angular direction.

 This symmetric prescription plays an important role in the derivation of the wall-crossing properties of the functions $\cXr_\gamma$.
 It is done in appendix \ref{ap-wallcros} and the result is given by the following formula \be \cXrm_\gamma=\Usf_\ell\(y^{2\langle\gamma,\gamma'\rangle}\cXz_{\gamma'}\)\star \cXrp_\gamma, \qquad \Usf_\ell(x_{\gamma'})=\prodi{\gamma'\in\Gamma_\ell}{}_{\,\star} \exp_\star\(\frac{\sigma_{\gamma'}\bOm(\gamma',y)}{y-1/y}\,x_{\gamma'} \) . \ee Although it looks similar to \eqref{qKSjump-Xstar}, the crucial difference is that the exponential involves $\cXz_{\gamma'}$ and not the refined variable.
 Thus, the commutation relation \eqref{comm-Xr} and the wall-crossing relation \eqref{qKSjump-Xr} both indicate that $\cXr_\gamma$ is in a sense `a half' of the solution of the quantum RH problem.
 The full solution will be constructed in the next subsection.